k-negishi/atcoder-kotlin/README.md

-This repository stores my AtCoder's solutions by Kotlin.
+This repository is a record of my Kotlin solutions for AtCoder.

-My progress and submissions are at the following URL.
-https://kenkoooo.com/atcoder/#/table/ksng256
+For my submission history and progress, please refer to the following link: https://kenkoooo.com/atcoder/#/table/ksng256